 After the specific Timeblock structure has been established, sites and/or districts will next need to set their Timeblock Occurrences.
 A Timeblock Occurrence is the timeframe in which a class will actually be in session and is used to calculate the total number of instructional minutes for the attendance calculation.
 For example, Period 1 ranges from 7:52am-8:43am.
 In this case, the Timeblock Occurrence would be 7:52am-8:43am.

 Occurrences should ONLY be added to timeblocks in which attendance is going to be taken.
 If you have timeblocks in which sections tied to those timeblocks will have attendance disabled, adding occurrences to those timeblocks could skew your Attendance Reporting (ADA) data.

 Passing Period minutes are another piece of the Timeblock setup that enable a district to denote the length of each passing period and, therefore, prevent those minutes from counting towards the instructional minute

 Steps: AdminGear >Reporting Periods Click here for Help!

 In order to ensure accurate tracking and reporting of attendance, you will need to set up Reporting Periods.
 Commonly referred to as Attendance Months, Reporting Periods are typically a time period of approximately 20 school days (no more than 22) in which the school is year is broken up into.
-Reporting Periods help maintain accurate reporting at the site, district, and audito
+Reporting Periods help maintain accurate reporting at the site and district.

 Steps: Admin Gear > Code Management > Funding Category Groups Click here for Help!